PCR tests are sent to a lab to get the results.

 Stop doing the test if the person becomes distressed.

 It's important to use a separate test kit for each person.

 If you cannot swab their tonsils, you can swab both nostrils instead.
 The test result may be less accurate than a nose and a tonsil swab.

 Sending the test to a lab

-If you're posting a home test kit, you should only post it in a Royal Mail priority postbox.
+You should only post completed test kits in a Royal Mail priority postbox.
 Do not take it to a Post Office or post it in a non-priority postbox.